scipy-conference/scipy_proceedings/papers/matthew_craig/matthew_craig.rst

 ---------------------------------------------------------

-While the goal of this work is to minimize the amount of programming new users need to do, there are a few things that cannot be avoided: installing python and the SciPy [scipy2001]_ stack, and learning a little about how to use a terminal.
+While the goal of this work is to minimize the amount of programming new users need to do, there are a few things that cannot be avoided: installing Python and the SciPy [scipy2001]_ stack, and learning a little about how to use a terminal.

-Students find the Anaconda python distribution [#]_ easy to install and it is available for all platforms.
+Students find the Anaconda Python distribution [#]_ easy to install and it is available for all platforms.
 From a developer point of view, it also provides a platform for distributing binary packages, particularly useful to the students on Windows.